MiahDrao97/iter_z/README.md

 ```

 ### `deinit()`
 Free any memory owned by the iterator.
-Generally, this is a no-op except when an iterator owns a slice or is a clone.
-However, `deinit()` will turn an iterator into `.empty`, so be aware of that behavior.
+Generally, this is a no-op except when an iterator owns or is a clone.
+However, `deinit()` will assign an iterator into `.empty`, so be aware of that behavior.
+It can be redundantly called as well.
 ```zig
 const allocator = @import("std").testing.allocator;